acquij/odin-recipes/README.md

 # odin-recipes
-The first project in The Odin Project.
+This is the first project in The Odin Project.

+The assignment is to create a simple website containing a few recipes using just HTML.